 Mistake #1: Lying

-The possibility that someone calls an old employer or knows way more about body language that you do is pretty high, so avoid to destroy your future’s employees trust because this is a no-go.
+The possibility that someone in the job hiring team calls an old employer or knows way more about body language than you do is pretty high, so avoid destroying your future employer’s trust because this is a no-go.

 Mistake #2: Complaining